Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Some simple precautions can help you in the event of a fire.

-- Clean with a vacuum cleaner, at least six monthly.
+- Clean with a soft brush attachment on a vacuum cleaner, at least six monthly.

 - Change replaceable batteries annually.